lebull/musings/interviews/leadership.md

 ## STAR Examples

 * Distance site
+* At Distance at State, the fulltime web developer left the division just after starting a project to redesign our student facing website
+* After it was clear that it would take a while to find a replacement, I was asked to continue the project.
+* So, I did it
+    * I placed all of the content into a CMS from scratch
+    * I used some of the styling changes that had already been used, but heavilly adjusted it based on feedback
+    * I used my own judgement to design dozens of new pages, and I constantly asked for feedback from my manager, the director, and othres in the devision
+* Even thoug I was a student worker, I was able to not only finish the base reimplementation, but deploy it before we hired the new fulltime developer.
+  * This project was the first impression of student users for about 3 years before the next reimplementation

 * Fiori Launchpad App
 * Distance internal apps (taken over from a class project)
 * Phone work at Univar